Hernia

 What can a podiatrist do?

-A podiatrist treats feet and posture in people with hernia-related symptoms:
+A podiatrist treats feet and posture in people with hernia-related complaints:

-- Analysis of gait pattern and loading of feet and legs
+• Analysis of gait pattern and load on feet and legs

-- Collaboration with physical therapists or physicians for an integrated approach
+• Collaboration with physiotherapists or doctors for an integrated approach

 Recovery

 Rehabilitation focuses on pain relief, reducing pressure on the nerve and improving posture and movement.
-With proper support, appropriate loading and exercises, back function can improve, making daily activities more comfortable again.
-Surgery is only necessary for severe cases or signs of failure.
+With the right support, appropriate loading and exercises, back function can improve, making daily activities more comfortable again.
+Surgery is only necessary in severe cases or signs of failure.